htdebeer/pandocomatic/index.md

 #### Configuring converting a directory tree {#global-settings}

-You can convert a directory tree with pandocomatic by invoking pandocomatic with a directory as input rather than a file.
-Of course, once you start converting directories, more fine-grained control over what files to convert than "convert all files" is required.
+You can convert a directory tree by invoking pandocomatic with a single directory as the input rather than one or more files.
+Of course, once you start converting directories, more fine-grained control over what files to convert than "convert all files" is useful.
 There are four settings you can use to control which files to convert.
 Three of them are global settings, the other one is the `glob` property of an *external pandocomatic template*.
 The `glob` property is discussed later.